victorths/conduit/conduit/doc/source/docs/deploy/deploy_heroku.md

-# Deploying an Conduit Application on Heroku
+# Deploying a Conduit Application on Heroku

 For other deployment options, see [Deploying Conduit Applications]().